scvalex/dissemina2/README.md

-Start off with the [naïve](https://github.com/scvalex/dissemina2/blob/master/Naive.hs) implementation with just reads a file and sends it.
+Start off with the [naïve](https://github.com/scvalex/dissemina2/blob/master/Naive.hs) implementation that just reads a file and sends it.

 [Continue](https://github.com/scvalex/dissemina2/blob/master/Sendfile.hs)
 using the dedicated system call for sending files, `sendfile(2)`.

-Check if we can do better [caching](https://github.com/scvalex/dissemina2/blob/master/Cached.hs) than the filesystem.
+Try to see if we can do better [caching](https://github.com/scvalex/dissemina2/blob/master/Cached.hs) than the filesystem.